uhafner/warnings-ng-plugin-devenv/README.md

 TODO

+### Changing forensics-api-plugin and git-forensics-plugin

+TODO

 ### IntelliJ Launchers to deploy the plugins

-There are also two launchers in IntelliJ provided that build and deploy both plugins into Jenkins.
-- `Build and Deploy analysis-model`: Builds analysis-model, rebuilds the wrapper plugin analysis-model-api and deploys the created HPI file to the Jenkins instance.
-- `Build and Deploy warnings-ng`:  Builds the warnings-ng-plugin and deploys the created HPI file to the Jenkins instance.
+The build scripts from the last section can also be started using one of the IntelliJ launchers `Build and Deploy [module-name]`.
+These launchers build the corresponding plugin and deploy it into Jenkins.
+(Note: there is currently an [IntelliJ bug](https://youtrack.jetbrains.com/issue/IDEA-218250) open, so that sometimes the script is started in the wrong folder.)

 ## Acceptance Test Harness